-Lincoln University (now Lincoln College) was founded during the Civil War and is the only college named for Abraham Lincoln while he was still living, located in the only town to be named for Abraham Lincoln prior to his presidency.
+Lincoln University was founded during the Civil War and is the only college named for Abraham Lincoln while he was still living, located in the only town to be named for Abraham Lincoln prior to his presidency.
 The college was established in 1865 by the Cumberland Presbyterian Church.
 The Church wanted to create a college in the north because the denomination's other schools were located in the south.
 At the same time a movement to form a college started in the new community of Lincoln, Illinois.

 On February 6, 1865, the Illinois General Assembly granted the charter that established the university.
 President Abraham Lincoln was aware the school would be named in his honor due to his friendship with several members of the university's inaugural Board of Trustees.
 The groundbreaking for University Hall, the first college building, was held six days after the charter had been granted and on Abraham Lincoln's last living birthday, February 12, 1865.
 During the Great Depression, Lincoln University became a two-year Junior College under the name Lincoln College.

 Lincoln Heritage Museum began as the Lincoln Room in 1941 with a large donation of Abraham Lincoln artifacts from Lincoln University alumnus, Judge Lawrence Stringer.